 Earthy, Bold, Herbal

-Sumatra's coffee regions cluster around the volcanic highlands of North Sumatra and Aceh, each with distinct terroir.
+Sumatra's coffee regions cluster around the volcanic highlands of North Sumatra and Aceh, each with distinct terroir that shapes the cup.

 Altitude